graphic designer homegraphic design career

 1) Two Resumes: Why should you bring 2 resumes to the interview?
 One is for the employer, and the other is for yourself.
 You might have sent a resume to the employer before the interview, (just to get the interview) but resumes get lost, creased, ripped, and so on.
 You might have sent the employer a faxed resume, which is often harder to read and looks sloppy.
 Regardless, it's nice to be able to offer the interviewer a nice fresh clean copy if they need or want one.
 The other copy is for yourself for your own reference.
 It just makes it easier to both be looking at the same resume and to refer to certain points and know what both parties are looking at.
 It also helps you not get lost if you freeze up when they ask something about your past.
 Don't laugh.
 I've done it before, as have others. : )

-2) A Clipboard, Pen, and Paper: Have this ready so you can take notes during the interview.
+full sail2) A Clipboard, Pen, and Paper (Or tablet if you can keep up with taking notes): Have this ready so you can take notes during the interview.
 The whole interview process is a learning experience for both sides.
 Write down important things like hours, what they expect, wages, and that kind of thing.
 It's silly to get an answer about something and then forget what they said about it and have to ask them again at a later time.
 Have potential questions written down before the interview so you don't forget to ask them.
 It's easy to forget a question or two when you are in an intense situation like an interview.

 Presentation